Parenting with a physical disability: rewards

 It’s a good idea to talk openly and honestly with your children about your disability.
 This will help them understand any physical limitations you might have – for example, why you’re in a wheelchair, or why you get very tired.
 Children are very good at adapting to their surroundings, and your children will change their behaviour to suit both their needs and yours.

-It’s OK to ask for support to carry out daily care tasks like feeding, bathing and dressing.
-The type of support you need obviously depends on your disability, but there are many technologies and assistive devices that can help with daily family life.
+You can get support to carry out parenting tasks like feeding, bathing and dressing.
+The type of support you need depends on your disability, but there are many services, technologies and assistive devices that can help with daily family life.